Otros Ejercicios

 Kickin' and a gougin' in the the mud and the blood and the beer.

-he kicked a mule and he bit like a crocodile.
+he like a mule and he bit like a crocodile.

 He went for his gun but I pulled mine first,